 A tour of Metabase

-Metabase is a deep product with a lot of tools to simplify business intelligence, from embeddable charts and interactive dashboards, to GUI and SQL editors, to auditing and data sandboxing, and more.
+Metabase is a deep product with a lot of tools to simplify business intelligence and embedded analytics.

 This is the “what comes in the box when you install Metabase” article.
 Metabase has a lot of tools in its toolkit (and we can’t cover everything here), but even seasoned Metabasers will benefit from a tour of its feature set - especially since we add major new features at a regular clip.